Skip to main content Skip to footer

 Deb Sumner - Nurse Practitioner for Anaemia

-Ian and Carol's role is to act as your keyworker once you have been diagnosed with a haematological cancer such as Leukaemia, Lymphoma or Myeloma.
+A team of Nurses will be assigned as your Keyworker once you have been diagnosed with a haematological illness.
 Each nurse specialises in a specific area as detailed above.
 However, they do cover each other's leave and are able to provide support for you whatever your diagnosis is.

 Your keyworker will be available to take you through each step of your journey and are dedicated to providing you with a personal service.
 They are there to provide relevant information on your condition, explain your treatment, and answer any questions you may have.
 They work in partnership with other clinical staff to ensure that, where appropriate, referrals to other services, such as local community cancer and palliative care teams, are made.

-Through Ian and Carol you will be able to access:
+Through your Keyworker you will be able to access:

 - Up to date clinical information